Niki Savva: Political views

 In a book about her time as an adviser to Peter Costello, and then to John Howard, Savva described herself as a "conservative leftie".
 On the Liberal side of politics, she supported Costello's leadership ambitions, over those of the more conservative Howard, and, later, Malcolm Turnbull's leadership ambitions over those of Tony Abbott.

 According to journalist Laurie Oakes, Savva said in 2011 that journalists can lie, but politicians should not: "As a journalist, I lied often, usually about my sources, but about other things, too.
 Journalists can and do get away with lying; politicians and staff can't.
 Nor should they."

-In 2016, Savva released the book The Road to Ruin: How Tony Abbott and Peta Credlin Destroyed Their Own Government outlining the fall of the Abbott Government, relating it to Abbott's closeness to his chief of staff, Peta Credlin.
+In 2016, Savva released the book The Road to Ruin: How Tony Abbott and Peta Credlin Destroyed Their Own Government outlining the fall of the Abbott government, relating it to Abbott's closeness to his chief of staff, Peta Credlin.
 Savva was criticised by Abbott and Credlin, several journalists, and the ABC's Media Watch for not contacting the subjects of her book for comment on its claims, or giving them a right of reply.
 Michael Gawenda wrote in The Sydney Morning Herald: "It is a terrific book, but that's not the point here.
 The point is that Savva does not rely on anonymous sources for her examination of the relationship between Abbott and Peta Credlin.
 Her sources are named.
 They speak for themselves.
 We know who they are and where they worked and we know the terms and circumstances of their relationships with Abbott or Credlin."

 The Road to Ruin won the 2017 Australian Book Industry Award (ABIA) for General Non-fiction Book of the Year.
+Savva won the Adult nonfiction prize at the 2023 Book of the Year Awards and the Australian Political Book of the Year for Bulldozed.